 This opinion piece explores how the fixation of sleep-tracking devices and relaxation apps on sleep goals ironically ends up devaluing sleep.

 Writing the Sleep Crisis | By Diletta De Cristofaro

 The Polyphony: Conversations Across the Medical Humanities, December 2020.

-In this post, Diletta De Cristofaro introduces the project and looks back to its first public event, discussing sleep deprivation and speculative fictions that imagine the future end of sleep.
+This invited blog post introduces the project and looks back to its first public event at the Being Human Festival 2020, discussing sleep deprivation and speculative fictions that imagine the future end of sleep.

 Academic Publications | Forthcoming

 Quantified Sleep: Self-Tracking Technologies and the Reshaping of 21st-Century Subjectivity | By Diletta De Cristofaro and Simona Chiodo

 Historical Social Research, 2023.

 In this article, Diletta De Cristofaro and Simona Chiodo situate the rise of everyday sleep-tracking practices within the sleep crisis discourse and explore these practices’ reshaping of 21st-century subjectivity.

 Sleep Mode: Phones, Achievement-Subjects, and the Sleep Crisis in Contemporary Literature | By Diletta De Cristofaro